PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Reject Touch ID

-Simulate a reject touch id event (iOS Simulator only)
+Simulate a failed touch id event (iOS Simulator only) <p> This call will only work if Appium process or its parent application (e.g. Terminal.app or Appium.app) has access to Mac OS accessibility in System Preferences > Security & Privacy > Privacy > Accessibility list

 ### Usage